 - Ability to do research and distill it down into a concise, intuitive narrative

-- Passion for social justice and gender equality
+- Passion for social justice, gender equity, and racial equity

 Position Type: Internship